yao8839836/tcm_bert/README.md

 The implementation of TCM-BERT in our paper:

 Liang Yao, Zhe Jin, Chengsheng Mao, Yin Zhang and Yuan Luo.
 "Traditional Chinese Medicine Clinical Records Classification with BERT and Domain Specific Corpora."
-Accepted by Journal of the American Medical Informatics Association (JAMIA).
+Journal of the American Medical Informatics Association (JAMIA).
+Volume 26, Issue 12, December 2019, Pages 1632–1636, https://doi.org/10.1093/jamia/ocz164

 The repository is modified from [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT).